amalajith/wordpress-block-editor-po-json/README.md

 Your `.po` files should be of the format `{domain}-{locale}.po`, where `domain` is the language domain used to mark the translatable text [`__('some text','mydomain')`] in the project.
 Example `mydomain-fr_FR.po`.
 3. Do not generate the translation JSON files using `wp-cli`
 4. Install this package using `npm install --save wp-block-editor-po-to-json`.

+### CLI Usage
-5. Create a new npm script in the package.json scripts section.
+1. Create a new npm script in the package.json scripts section.
 ```aidl
     'scripts': {
         'build-translation-json': 'block-editor-po2json -lf languages -wjh cg-blocks-js'